 A&O occupies 9/F in Central’s Three Exchange Square, the building that houses the Hong Kong Stock Exchange.
 It’s connected via a footbridge to virtually all major buildings in Central.
 The office interior is modern and functional, with great sea views.
 Tech is quite slick which isn’t surprising given A&O’s reputation for innovation and its in-house tech hub Fuse.

 The firm recruits via its summer vacation scheme which is held in June and July each year.
-It takes around 25 to 27 interns, with a view to offering ten to 12 interns a training contract.
+It takes around 25 interns, with a view to making up to 10 training contract offers.
 They sit in two departments for two weeks at a time and get the chance to work on live deals and cases, supported by senior lawyers.
 A&O also runs a first-year scheme offering students a week-long work experience placement at the firm.